 The builder ensured that the foundation was kept wet all the time so that is would cure correctly, especially since it was the middle of dry season.
 View is from the north looking south.

 We just returned from Costa Rica in February 2019 and took the following photos.
 The steel and aluminum structure has been started.
-Other than doors, cabinets and some trim, the builder does not use any wood in the structure including the roof.
 This makes for a more structurally sound and termite proof home, one of the main reasons we went with Mar Vista.
 View below is looking to the west.